Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Introduction

 and define the marginal densities $\gamma _{N}^{(k)}$ associated with $\psi _{N}$ in kernel form by

 where $\mathbf{x}_{k}=(x_{1},...,x_{k})\in \mathbb{R}^{3k}$.
 The main object of study in the derivation is, then, the $N\rightarrow \infty $ limit

 in operator form\footnote{ As usual, in the notation, we do not distinguish the kernel and the operator it defines.}, where $\phi (t)$ is given by (\ref{NLS:opening cubic}), provided that $\gamma _{N}^{(1)}(0)\rightarrow \left\vert \phi _{0}\right\rangle \left\langle \phi _{0}\right\vert $.
 Limit (\ref {limit:mean field limit}) was first rigorously justified in \cite {E-S-Y2,E-S-Y5,E-S-Y3} assuming $H^{1}$ regularity via the now so-called hierarchy method that concluded convergence but with no estimates on the convergence rate as it was via a compactness argument.
 Later on, the work \cite{BOB,GM1} pioneered the study of the rate of convergence in limit (\ref {limit:mean field limit}) via the theory of Bogoliubov rotation / metaplectic representations and the now so-called Fock space method, but it requires at least $H^{4}$ regularity.
-We will explain more of these two methods later in the paper, but it is obvious that there is, at the moment, a significant regularity gap: $H^{1}$ vs $H^{4}$, between proving limit (\ref {limit:mean field limit}) holds and proving limit (\ref{limit:mean field limit}) holds with a rate.
-It is certainly of mathematical interest to reduce the required regularity and provide an optimal result.
+We will explain more of these two methods later in the paper, but it is obvious that there is, at the moment, a significant regularity gap: $H^{1}$ vs $H^{4}$, between proving limit (\ref {limit:mean field limit}) holds and proving limit (\ref{limit:mean field limit}) holds with a rate.\footnote{ The gap could be less severe in 1D and 2D as the corresponding critical regularity drops.} It is certainly of mathematical interest to reduce the required regularity and provide an optimal result.
 At the same time, there are physical reasons to eliminate this gap.